lizardman301/Lizard-bot-rsf/README.md

 Repeats last part of challonge checkin command.
 Tells people discord nick must match challonge name.

 `!pingtest`
-Explains how to run a ping test using <https://testmyspeed.onl/> and a common server.
+Explains how to run a ping test using <https://testmyspeed.onl/>.
+Can be edited to match the rules for any tournament's specific ping test rules.

 `!prefix-lizard`
 Prints the prefix currently in use for Lizard-BOT.